 The following businesses are not considered high-cost credit grantors:

-Any business that only offers, arranges, provides or facilitates a credit product for or to borrowers that has an APR or AIR (as applicable) that is less than 32%.
+Any business that only offers, arranges, provides or facilitates a credit product for or to borrowers that has an APR that is less than 32%.

 Savings institutions like banks, credit unions, and extra-provincial trust corporations

-Based on the legal definition of a high-cost credit product, you can be charged anywhere from 32% up to 60% interest.
+Based on the legal definition of a high-cost credit product, you can be charged anywhere from 32% up to 34.99% APR.

 When getting a loan or credit, itâs important to understand the total cost of borrowing.
 High-cost credit products (or installment loans) are just that â high-cost.
-That means that they have a high interest rate, high fees and are more expensive to borrow than from a loan from a bank or credit union.
-These amounts can quickly add up so we strongly recommend that you know what you are paying to borrow.
+That means that they have a high interest rate, high fees and are more expensive to borrow than a loan from a bank or credit union.
+These amounts can quickly add up and understanding the total cost of your loan is strongly recommended.

 Your high-cost credit agreement must include the principal amount or the amount that is available to you, the amount of each payment, fees, optional credit products like insurance, the annual interest rate (AIR) and the annual percentage rate (APR), if applicable, and the total cost of the credit in a dollar amount.

-Read the next section on AIR and APR, to understand the actual cost of borrowing.
-Find out more about the cost of consumer credit.
+Read the next section on AIR and APR to understand the actual cost of borrowing.

 An APR is different than an AIR (which is usually just called an interest rate).
 It can be hard to understand interest but itâs important to know the difference so that you can make an informed decision about how much it will cost you to repay a loan.